Honda Accord: 1983 facelift

 By 1983, Accords sold in the eastern United States were produced at the new Marysville plant, with quality considered equal to those produced in Japan.
 In June 1983, for the 1984 model year, the Accord body was restyled with a slightly downward beveled nose and a new series of 12-valve CVCC powerplants.
-Globally there was a 1.6 (EY) and also the slightly more powerful ES2 1829 cc, yielding 86 bhp in federal trim.
+Globally there was a 1.6 (EY) and also the slightly more powerful 1829 cc ES2 engine, yielding 86 bhp in federal trim.
 Honda integrated rear side marker lights and reflectors into the side of the tail light units.
 European Accords now included a side turn signal repeater just behind each front wheel well.
 The U.S. requirement for standardised headlamps was rescinded in late 1983, but North American Accords continued to use sealed beams until the fourth-generation models were released in 1989.

-The LX offered velour upholstery, auto-reverse cassette stereo, air conditioning, cruise control, power brakes, power steering, power windows and power door locks (sedan only), a digital clock, roof pillar antenna, along with thick black belt moldings, integrated bumpers and flush plastic mock-alloy style wheels covers that resembled the trend-setting Audi 5000.
-Supplies were tight, as in the Eastern states, the wait was months for a Graphite Gray sedan, a then-popular colour.
+The LX offered velour upholstery, auto-reverse cassette stereo, air conditioning, cruise control, power brakes, power steering, power windows and power door locks (sedan only), a digital clock, roof pillar antenna, a thick black belt moldings, integrated bumpers, and flush plastic mock-alloy style wheels covers that resembled those of the trend-setting Audi 5000.
+Supplies were tight; in the Eastern states the wait was months for a Graphite Gray sedan, a then-popular colour.
 The LX hatchback was the only 1984 version of the Accord to include dual side-view mirrors.

 The 1983 Accord SE Sedan carried over features of the 1981 SE Sedan, including leather interior, power windows, power antenna, and aluminum alloy wheels.
-Some new features included a 7-band graphic equaliser, power booster and Dolby music sensor for the AM/FM cassette stereo system, and a power glass moonroof.
+Some new features included a seven-band graphic equaliser, power booster, and Dolby music sensor for the AM/FM cassette stereo system, and a power glass moonroof.
 Only one colour was offered in the SE trim: Dove Gray.

-The 1984 sedan was available in four exterior colours, Greek White and three metallic options: Columbus Gray, Regency Red (burgundy), and Stratos Blue (steel).
-The regular hatchback was available in Greek White, Dominican Red, and the metallic Stratos Blue.
+The 1984 sedan was available in four exterior colours: Greek White and three metallic options: Columbus Gray, Regency Red (burgundy), and Stratos Blue (steel).
+The regular hatchback was available in Greek White, Dominican Red, and metallic Stratos Blue.
 The 1984 LX hatchback came in three metallic colours only: Graphite Gray, Regency Red, and Copper Brown.